hcs64/neon64v2/pkg/README.txt

 Architecture
 ------------

-I split up the 6502 CPU ops to reduce code size; all N64 CPU code fits in ICache.
+I split up the 6502 CPU ops to reduce code size.
 All ucode fits in IMEM together.
 Overlays keep only the active mapper in RAM, and provide modified PPU cores for MMC2, MMC3, and MMC4.

 The CPU runs the main PPU loop.
 It passes the bytes read to the RSP, which converts the background to a 4bpp texture and arranges sprites in an 8bpp